mikerr/pihidproxy/README.md

 setuphid.sh - installs the USB keybaord driver

 keys.py - reads keyboard (e.g. bluetooth) and translates keycodes, then sends it over USB.

+*note* still work in progress - currently works but not all keycodes mapped.